Margus Tsahkna: Personal life

+He's a half-brother of Anders Tsahkna, a former deputy mayor of Tallinn and former adviser to the minister of social affairs, tied up in several influence peddling charges.

 In 2000, he founded the Christian Adolescent Home in Tartu.

 He is a member of the General Johan Laidoner Society and of the Korp!
 Sakala student society.

 In 2009, he won second place in the Estonian television singing competition Laulud tähtedega ("Singing with Stars").
 He sang with Birgit Õigemeel, winner of the Eesti otsib superstaari.